Chart Color Schemes

 Compared to Australian Capital Territory, Oxley shows substantially reduced construction activity.
 This scarcity of new properties typically strengthens demand and prices for existing properties.
 This is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.

-Given stable or declining population forecasts, Oxley may experience less housing pressure in the future, creating favourable conditions for buyers.
+Given stable or declining population forecasts, Oxley may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development